nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * week - shows the list of tasks for this week
 > * month - shows the list of tasks for the current month
 > * date (e.g. 12 Oct 2016) - shows the list of tasks for the specified date
+> * completed - shows a list of tasks that were mark as done.

 Examples:
 * **`list`**` today`